Estimating Atmospheric Motion Winds from Satellite Image Data using Space-time Drift Models: Derived Motion Winds Algorithm

 The Derived Motion Winds (DMW) Algorithm estimates atmospheric motion winds from images taken by geostationary satellites.
 For a cloudy region, the imager records brightness temperature (see Figure \ref{fig2a}), which measures the radiance (in Kelvin) of microwave radiation traveling upward from the top of the atmosphere to the satellite.
 For clear sky portions, the satellite records images of suitable indicators of atmospheric moisture content, such as specific humidity. \citet{daniels2010goes} provides a description of and the physical basis for the estimation of atmospheric winds from the images taken by geostationary satellites.

-The DMW algorithm involves creating a \textit{data buffer}, which is a data structure holding 2-dimensional arrays of the response variable for 3 consecutive image times.
+The DMW Algorithm involves creating a \textit{data buffer}, which is a data structure holding 2-dimensional arrays of brightness temperature for 3 consecutive image times.
 The middle portion of the buffer is divided into smaller target scenes (or target windows), and each scene is analyzed to locate and select a set of suitable targets in the middle image.

-\citet{daniels2010goes} gives a description of the Nested Tracking Algorithm which involves nesting smaller target windows (usually of size $5 \times 5$) within a large target scene of size $15 \times 15$ pixels and getting every possible local motion vectors derived from each possible smaller window within a large target scene.
+\citet{daniels2010goes} also gives a description of the Nested Tracking Algorithm which involves nesting smaller target windows (usually of size $5 \times 5$) within a large target scene of size $15 \times 15$ pixels and getting every possible local motion vectors derived from each possible smaller window within a large target scene.
 The displacement vector between time points $t$ and $t + 1$ is computed by minimizing the Sum of Squared Differences (SSD) criterion as

-where $Y(\bm{s}, t)$ denotes the brightness temperature within the smaller window at pixel location $\bm{s}$ and time point $t$, $D_{\bm{x}}$ is the indices of pixels in the window centered at $\bm{x}$, and $\bm{u}$ is a two-dimensional vector denoting the displacement.
+where $Y(\bm{s}, t)$ denotes the brightness temperature within the smaller window at pixel location $\bm{s}$ and time point $t$, $D_{\bm{x}}$ is the indices of pixels in the target window centered at $\bm{x}$, and $\bm{u}$ is a two-dimensional vector denoting the displacement.
 The sum is considered over two dimensions and the optimization over $\bm{u}$ is done only over integers so that $\bm{s} + \bm{u}$ corresponds to an observed pixel.
-In practice, the search region is substantially larger than the size of the smaller target window, so the above summation is carried out for all target window positions within the search region.
+In practice, the target scene is substantially larger than the size of the smaller target window, so the above summation is carried out for all target window positions within the target scene.
 The mean displacement vector is computed as

 and is assigned as the DMW estimate at location $\bm{x}$ time point $t$ in the buffer.
-Once every possible local motion vectors within the buffer are calculated, a density-based cluster analysis algorithm, DBSCAN \citep{ester1996density} is used to identify the largest cluster representing the dominant motion.
+Once every possible local motion vector within the buffer are calculated, a density-based cluster analysis algorithm, DBSCAN \citep{ester1996density} is used to identify the largest cluster representing the dominant motion.
 The final DMW estimate for the buffer is the average of the vectors belonging to the largest cluster.